chandan047/MetaLearningForNER/README.md

-# MetaWSD
+# Meta-Learning for NER

 This is built upon the base-code for the paper [Learning to Learn to Disambiguate: Meta-Learning for Few-Shot Word Sense Disambiguation](https://arxiv.org/abs/2004.14355).
+The code will be updated soon to contain more experiments.

 ## Getting started